-- cavities and voids being created, allowing the potential for a fire to spread unseen; - doors and hardware worn by age and movement being less likely to limit the spread of smoke; - damaged or insufficient cavity barriers in modular construction (e.g. possibly in CLASP or SCOLA type construction); and - breaches in fire compartment walls, floors and ceilings created by the installation of new services, e.g. computer cabling.
+- cavities and voids being created, allowing the potential for a fire to spread unseen; - doors and hardware worn by age and movement being less likely to limit the spread of smoke; - damaged or insufficient cavity barriers in modular construction; and - breaches in fire compartment walls, floors and ceilings created by the installation of new services, e.g. computer cabling.

-Where an escape route needs to be separated from the rest of the premises by fire-resisting construction, e.g. a dead-end corridor or protected stairway (Figures 30 and 34), then you should ensure the following:
+Where an escape route needs to be separated from the rest of the premises by fire-resisting construction, e.g. a dead-end corridor or protected stairway (see Figures 30 and 34 on pages 77 and 81, respectively), then you should ensure the following:

-- Doors (including access hatches to cupboards, ducts and vertical shafts linking floors), walls, floors and ceilings protecting escape routes should be capable of resisting the passage of smoke and fire for long enough so that people can escape from the building. - Where suspended or false ceilings are provided, the fire resistance should extend up to the floor slab level above.
-For means of escape purposes a 30-minute fire-resisting rating is usually enough. - Cavity barriers, fire stopping and dampers in duct are appropriately installed.
+- Doors, (including access hatches to cupboards, ducts and vertical shafts linking floors), walls, floors and ceilings protecting escape routes should be capable of resisting the passage of smoke and fire for long enough so that people can escape from the building. - Where suspended or false ceilings are provided, the fire resistance should extend up to the floor slab level above.
+For means of escape purposes a 30 minute fire-resisting rating is usually enough. - Cavity barriers, fire stopping, and dampers in ducts are appropriately installed.